multifreded/hv20/day16/README.md

 ![](stl_cube.png)

-Focusing on the different orientations of the characters it can be assumed that the cube will be solved, if all orientions on a cube face match the orientation of their face's center field after 5 cube movments.
+Focusing on the different orientations of the characters it can be assumed that the cube will be solved, if all orientations on a cube face match the orientation of their face's center field after 5 cube movements.
 Then the flag will be readable.

 Since I had a Rubik's Cube at home, I used it to recreate the challenge's cube in real life:

-As with the other Rubic's Cube challenge there is a notation standard that defines what exactly a cube movment is, how many there are and what their names are …
+As with the other Rubik's Cube challenge there is a notation standard that defines what exactly a cube movement is, how many there are and what their names are …

 | Code | Meaning        | Code | Meaning         | Code | Meaning         |
 |------|----------------|------|-----------------|------|-----------------|